The old woman was sitting in her chair in front of the vivid flames in the fireplace. A child was sitting by her lap, looking at her with big eyes.

 She said nothing for a while.
 She blew air into the fire, got it burning again.

 “He wasn’t used to kindness.
 Never had he known love.
 Without kindness, evil grows.”

 She continued her story.

 “He did horrible things to her.
 The girl, protected from cruelty, had never known anyone could do such evil things.
-He left her lying on the floor in a pile of blood, shattered, deprived of her beauty, her innocence.
+He left her lying on the floor, shattered, deprived of her beauty, her innocence.
 He was sitting in a chair, looking at what he had done.
 The darkness of his mind mixed with her pain, her suffering.
 Her fear.
 It leaked out through the cabin walls.

 A creaking sound came from outside.
 He looked out the window.
 The fire, seemingly dying, suddenly started burning again.
 He heard a laughter.
-An evil laughter from somewhere in the cabin, in the walls.
+An evil laughter from somewhere inside the cabin, in the walls.
 The walls.
 They moved, coming towards him.
 The chimney came alive.
-Like a toothless mouth of fire it slowly came closer.
+Like a toothless mouth of fire coming closer and closer.
 The portraits on the wall reached their hands out, touching him, grabbing him.
 He went for the door, stumbled in the rug on the floor.
 Fell.
 Something held his foot.
-He got loose, ran out of the door, fell down the stairs.
+He got loose, ran out, fell down the stairs.
 The cabin was alive behind him, screaming a scream of destruction, of revenge.
 He ran into the forest, between the trees.”